axibase/axibase-collector-docs/jobs/kafka.md

 ----- | -----------
 Group Id | A unique string that identifies the consumer group this consumer belongs to.
 Topic Name | A topic is a category or feed name to which messages are published.
-Offset Reset Strategy | Initial offset:<br>\* `EARLIEST`: automatically reset the offset to the earliest offset<br>\* `LATEST`: automatically reset the offset to the latest offset<br>\* `LAST_N`: reset the offset to the latest offset and subtract `Last Cont` value from offset value.<br><br>Offset strategies (`EARLIEST`, `LATEST`) use at first job running, then job uses the last committed offset.<br>The `LAST_N` offset strategy does not use last committed offset, but last `N` records each time job executes.
+Offset Reset Strategy | Initial offset:<br/>\* `EARLIEST`: automatically reset the offset to the earliest offset<br/>\* `LATEST`: automatically reset the offset to the latest offset<br/>\* `LAST_N`: reset the offset to the latest offset and subtract `Last Cont` value from offset value.<br/><br/>Offset strategies (`EARLIEST`, `LATEST`) use at first job running, then job uses the last committed offset.<br/>The `LAST_N` offset strategy does not use last committed offset, but last `N` records each time job executes.
 Last Count | The number of last messages.
 Message Format | [Network API Command](https://axibase.com/docs/atsd/api/network/) or JSON.
 Network API Command stored in ATSD unmodified.
 The JSON message parsed into one or more commands.
 Use Listener | Enable continuous listener of messages instead of scheduled polling.
-Ignore Invalid Commands | If enabled, job skips messages for which no valid command can be created.<br>If the message is invalid and this case is not enabled, the job fails with an error., Commit | Send commands into ATSD synchronously and wait until the commands have been committed to the underlying storage.
+Ignore Invalid Commands | If enabled, job skips messages for which no valid command can be created.<br/>If the message is invalid and this case is not enabled, the job fails with an error., Commit | Send commands into ATSD synchronously and wait until the commands have been committed to the underlying storage.
 Batch Size | Number of commands to send into ATSD in one request.